bryango/cheznix/doc/staging-bisect.md

 We check its ancestors successively, for a commit that belongs to some PR which has been merged into `master`, not `staging`.
 [This commit](https://github.com/NixOS/nixpkgs/commit/3e483a0e1fc75a57e2ef551c416f52ec598a426d) is an automatic sync from the hydra built `staging-next` to `staging`.
 At some time in its future, it is manually merged back into `staging-next` and finally back into `master` (https://github.com/NixOS/nixpkgs/pull/248496).
 This is the branch point which lies in the _future_ of the PR https://github.com/NixOS/nixpkgs/pull/246963 of our interest.

 In order to get rid of https://github.com/NixOS/nixpkgs/pull/246963 which comes from `staging`, we can simply go to the parent (https://github.com/NixOS/nixpkgs/pull/249953) of the branch point (https://github.com/NixOS/nixpkgs/pull/248496).
 The price is that we also lose everything else that comes along the `staging` merge.
-To get a list of `staging-next` merges, go to:

 https://github.com/NixOS/nixpkgs/pulls?q=head%3Astaging-next+sort%3Acreated-desc